jansabbe/todo-app/README.md

 -   [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=569916645&machine=premiumLinux&devcontainer_path=.devcontainer%2Fdevcontainer.json&location=WestEurope)
 -   You will need to wait a bit until `npm install` finishes
 -   Run `npm start` in the integrated terminal.
-This start both the 'backend' server (port 8001) and the frontend (port 3000).
+This starts both the 'backend' server (port 8001) and the frontend (port 3000).
     In the ports tab you can open the app in the browser. ![Ports tab in VSCode](docs/assets/ports.png?raw=true)

 Alternatively you can also set up the project locally: